 Peru is a global leader in the mining industry, which makes it a natural choice for international investors.
 It is one of the world's biggest producers of base and precious metals.
 Currently, it is the third largest producer of copper and zinc in the world.
 Peru is also a major producer of gold, silver, among other minerals.

-In recent years, increasing demand for mining commodities has led to rapid and large-scale development of mining exploration and production activities in Peru.
+Despite mineral price volatility, uncertain demand and poor market conditions, mining investment continues to flow into the country and is one of the key motors of economic growth.
 The success of Peru's mining sector stems not only from an abundance of rich natural resources, but also from an attractive legal and tax regime designed to support the industry.

 Peru enjoys political and macroeconomic stability.
 It has a steadily growing economy, which is largely driven by mineral production.
 The high rates of production have attracted a large amount of inbound investment into Peru's mining sector.

-An estimated US\$ 59.5 billion is expected to flow into the country over the next few years.
+An estimated US\$60.9 billion is expected to flow into the country over the next few years.
 New mines and expansion projects are expected to more than double its copper production by 2016.
 But Peru has much more to offer.
 The mining sector has real potential for growth and further expansion.
 It holds golden opportunities for investors as much of the country is yet to be subjected to vast exploration, leaving an immense potential for future development.

-International investors are a crucial part of the growth and success of Peru's exploration and mining industry.
+International investors are a crucial part of the growth and success of Peru ́s exploration and mining industry.
 Peru welcomes foreign investment with an open and stable mining regulatory environment.
 A foreign investment law guarantees the security of foreign and domestic investments.
 Furthermore, Peru is consistently undertaking measures to improve its business climate to attract more investment.